 At the Annual General Meeting on June 1, 2021, a new authorized capital ("Authorized Capital II") of €458.8 million was approved.
-The Executive Board is entitled, with the approval of the Supervisory Board, to increase the capital stock on one or more occasions by up to a total of €458.8 million until May 31, 2026 by issuing up to 45,884,352 new no-par value bearer shares in return for cash.
-When making use of the Authorized Capital II, shareholders have a subscription right that may be excluded by the Executive Board with the consent of the Supervisory Board, insofar as this is necessary to compensate for residual amounts.
-The new shares may be underwritten by financial institutions with the obligation to offer them to shareholders for subscription.
-The new shares will participate in the profits from the beginning of the fiscal year in which they are issued, unless the Executive Board decides, with the consent of the Supervisory Board, that they will participate in the profits from the beginning of a fiscal year that has already ended for which no resolution has yet been passed by the Annual General Meeting regarding the utilization of the profit earmarked for distribution.
+The Executive Board is entitled, with the approval of the Supervisory Board, to increase the share capital on one or more occasions by up to a total of €458.8 million until May 31, 2026 by issuing up to 45,884,352 new no-par-value bearer shares in return for cash.
+In principle, the shareholders are to be granted a subscription right.
+The new shares may also be underwritten by financial institutions with the obligation to offer them to company shareholders for subscription.
+The new shares will participate in the net income from the beginning of the fiscal year of their issue.
+To the extent legally permissible, the Executive Board, with the consent of the Supervisory Board and in deviation from Section 60 (2) AktG, can determine that the new shares will participate in net income from the beginning of a fiscal year that has already expired and for which no resolution has yet been passed by the Annual General Meeting on the appropriation of the profit earmarked for distribution at the time of their issue.
+The Executive Board is further authorized, also with the consent of the Supervisory Board, to exclude the subscription right of the shareholders one time or on more occasions, insofar as this is necessary to compensate for residual amounts.